UK SMI Development

 Dr Natasha Ratnaraja - British Infection Association

-Dr Penny Cliff - The Association for Clinical Biochemistry and Laboratory Medicine
+Dr Penny Cliff - The Association for Laboratory Medicine

 Phillipa Burns - The British Society for Antimicrobial Chemotherapy